 Lagged speciation calculations will not converge if the equilibrium solute concentrations are extraordinarily high.
 Thus, at least with the DEW version of the SUPCRT data, the organic species mentioned re back-calculation must be excluded.
 If lagged speciation calculations do not converge, back-calculation with lagged speciation turned off (i.e., lagged_aq_speciation set to False), will identify the problematic species.
-For the gloss0.dat example (Figure 2) it emerges that the lagged speciation calculations fail at high temperature because the equilibrium concentrations of alkali sulfates become excessive (I cannot judge whether these concentrations are plausible).

 In addition to species concentrations, in lagged speciation calculations Perple_X includes four mock-species in the computational results (Figure 2): ionic_st (molal ionic strength), tot_mola (total molality), solv_mas (solvent molar mass, kg/mol), and err_lgKw (the error in the base 10 log of the water dissociation constant).
 The error in the base 10 log of the water dissociation constant is diagnostic of the precision of the lagged speciation calculation.
 Results involving a lagged speciation electrolyte solution models are analyzed using WERAMI or MEEMUM in the same manner as a non-electrolytic solution model.